andrei-polukhin/social-media-profiler/README.rst

 Usage
 -----
-1. Create the .env file into the ``scraping`` directory with the following credentials:
+1. Create the .env file into the ``app/scraping`` directory with the following credentials:

 .. code-block:: python